S3-working-group/s3-practical-guide/docs/all.md

 #### The Evolution of the Sociocratic Circle Organization Method

-Maybe we need to make this explicit: Sociocracy 3.0 is not targeted specifically at the existing community of people exploring the *Sociocratic Circle Organization Method*, or at The Sociocracy Group (TSG).
-The *Sociocratic Circle Organization Method* (SCM) is already well developed and many people appear to be mostly happy with it.
+Maybe we need to make this explicit: _Sociocracy 3.0_ is not targeted specifically at the existing community of people exploring or using the _Sociocratic Circle Organization Method_ (SCM).
+SCM is already well developed and of those people who use it, many appear to be mostly happy with it.

-Yet from our direct experience, even for those organizations that have heard about sociocracy, there are many obstacles to actually become invested.
-With *Sociocracy 3.0* we actively work on addressing and eliminating what stands in the way.
+Yet from our direct experience, for most organizations, the methodology is either insufficient or inappropriate for addressing many of their needs.
+With _Sociocracy 3.0_ we actively work on addressing these limitations and inadequacies by developing new patterns and eliminating what stands in the way.

 ##### Reducing Risk and Resistance

-*Sociocracy 3.0* meets organizations where they are and takes them on a journey of continuous improvement.
-There's no radical change or reorganization. *Sociocracy 3.0* provides a collection of independent and principle-based patterns that an organization can pull in one by one to become more effective.
+_Sociocracy 3.0_ meets organizations where they are and takes them on a journey of continuous improvement.
+There’s no radical change or reorganization. _Sociocracy 3.0_ provides a collection of independent and principle-based patterns that an organization can pull in one by one to become more effective.
 All patterns relate to a set of core principles, so they can easily be adapted to context.

-##### Shifting Focus From Aim (or Purpose) to Need
+##### Shifting Focus from Vision to Need

-*Sociocracy 3.0* moves primary focus from vision, mission, aims or purpose, towards the source of motivation, and aligns the organization towards discovering and addressing what it needs.
+_Sociocracy 3.0_ moves primary focus away from attempting to realize a vision, toward understanding the current reality and determining what is required to achieve an organization's objectives.
 Organizations which are already need-driven, value driven or customer-centric, find this immediately accessible.

 ##### Condensed to the Essentials

-When looking at the norms, the *Sociocratic Circle Organization Method* may look big and scary.
-By focusing on the essentials only, *Sociocracy 3.0* offers a lightweight approach to adapt and build on as necessary.
+When looking at the norms, the _Sociocratic Circle Organization Method_ may look big and scary.
+By focusing on the essentials only, _Sociocracy 3.0_ offers a more lightweight starting point to adapt and build on as necessary.

 This doesn't mean to say it's all easy: choosing to pull in *Sociocracy 3.0's* patterns requires an investment in learning and un-learning.
 This is why it's important to only pull in what you need, because there's no point to changing things if what you are doing is already good enough.